Mirai (malware): Variants

 Between May and June 2018, another variant of Mirai, dubbed as "Wicked", has emerged with added configurations to target at least three additional exploits including those affecting Netgear routers and CCTV-DVRs.
 Wicked scans ports 8080, 8443, 80, and 81 and attempts to locate vulnerable, unpatched IoT devices running on those ports.
 Researchers suspect the same author created the Wicked, Sora, Owari, and Omni botnets.

 In early July 2018 it was reported at least thirteen versions of Mirai malware has been detected actively infecting Linux Internet of things (IoT) in the internet, and three of them were designed to target specific vulnerabilities by using exploit proof of concept, without launching brute-forcing attack to the default credential authentication.
 In the same month it was published a report of infection campaign of Mirai malware to Android devices through the Android Debug Bridge on TCP/5555, an optional feature in the Android operating system, though it was discovered that this feature appears to be enabled on some Android phones.

 At the end of 2018, a Mirai variant dubbed "Miori" started being spread through a remote code execution vulnerability in the ThinkPHP framework, affecting versions 5.0.23 to 5.1.31.
 This vulnerability is continuously being abused by the further evolved Mirai variants dubbed as "Hakai" and "Yowai" in January 2019, and variant "SpeakUp" in February, 2019.

 The Mirai-based “Gayfemboy” botnet, discovered in 2024, targets global systems and exploits multiple vulnerabilities.
 The effects were also evident in 2025.

+The recent Mirai based "Aisuru" botnet, first discovered by XLab in August 2024, believed to have over 300,000 compromised devices, has been causing record breaking DDoS attacks ever since, As of February 2026, has been responsible for the 31.4 Tbps on Cloudflare.